ViniciusBenetti/ViniciusBenetti/README.md

 Hello, My Name is Vinicius, my passion is coding.
-I intend to work with embbed Systems programmer and Front end Web Development.
+I intend to work with embbed Systems programmer and Web Development.
-Everyday i turn on my computer and learn something.
 I have my own business and you can check it out on the domain in my profile page.

 You can always touch me on gmail: empresavinix@gmail.com